Gutza/FacebookGroupMemberGrapher/README.md

 1. Duplicate people's names in the group are handled poorly, but that's on Facebook (see below)
 1. There's a limit of roughly 10K people you can ever see in the history, but that's also on Facebook(*)
 1. You miss parts of the history when people leave the group and then re-join; this is partly on Facebook, but also partly on this app, because it currently only allows you to process a single snapshot of the history(*)
+1. There is currently no option to anonymize the data; that's on this app
+1. There is currently no option to filter the DOT output, but I'm not sure that should ever be included in this app

-(*) For both these reasons, I suggest you save multiple versions of your group's history as text files.
-Perhaps this app will, in a future version; perhaps you will – just don't lose that history, because you might not get it back.
+(*) I suggest you save multiple versions of your group's history as text files.
+Perhaps this app will process them, in a future version; perhaps you will – just don't lose that history, because you might not get it back.

 # How does it handle duplicate names?